WeblateOrg/weblate/docs/admin/install.rst

 Running Celery as system service
 ++++++++++++++++++++++++++++++++

-Most likely you will want to run Celery as a daemon and that is covered by :doc:`celery:userguide/daemonizing`.
-For the most common Linux setup using systemd, you can use the example files shipped in the :file:`examples` folder listed below.
+Most likely you will want to run Celery as a daemon, as described in :doc:`celery:userguide/daemonizing`.
+For Linux setup using systemd, you can use the example files shipped in the :file:`examples` folder listed below.

-Systemd unit to be placed as :file:`/etc/systemd/system/celery-weblate.service`:
+The systemd unit should be placed in :file:`/etc/systemd/system/celery-weblate.service`:

 .. literalinclude:: ../../weblate/examples/celery-weblate.service
     :language: ini